a-sachkov/icecast-kh/icecast-kh/README.md

 # What is it?

+## WARNING
+This repo is probably outdated.
+Currently icecast is provided as apt package, contains all necessary runtime scripts.
+Also Icecast provides json stats page out of the box, see [corresponding docs](https://icecast.org/docs/icecast-trunk/server_stats/).

 ## init.d
 My Icecast/Icecast-KH init.d script for Debian.
 Written as simple as possible using only standard commands for better cross-platforming.